StormCreeper/Volumetric-Cloud-Rendering/README.md

 ## Implemented
 - Traditionnal mesh rendering with rasterization
 - Deferred rendering pipeline
-- Basic volume raymarching and lighting, with multiple lights
+- Volume raymarching and lighting, with multiple lights
 - GUI to configure the lights and volume parameters
-- Simple density function in the shader
-## Todo
 - Volume traversing in a pre-computed texture instead of mathematical function
 - Compute the texture in a compute shader
+## Todo
 - More accurated cloud volume generation with different kinds of noise
+- Render the clouds at quarter resolution to speedup the rendering pass
 ## Renders
 Here are some renders with a basic density function and colored lights
 ![Render 1](images/Render1.png)